krga/iot-fake-weather-device/README.md

 ## Getting Started

-Provide a valid openweathermap API key in the .env file where you can also define the port the app is listening
+Provide a valid openweathermap API key in the .env file where you can also define the desired location and the port the app is listening

 ```
 OWMAPIKEY='your api key here'
 PORT=3001
+LOCATION='Zurich'
 ```

 Open the URL with the respective port of the app with the browser to trigger the MQTT message: